Join Our Public Health Improvement Program

 Volunteer activities may include a combination of the following activities:

-- working in clinics and maternity hospitals talking directly to women and girls about safe sex, family planning, maternal and child health, and nutrition; and
+- working in clinics and maternity hospitals speaking with women and girls about reproductive, maternal, and child health;

-- assisting medical officers in the lab and pharmacy.
+- assisting medical workers in labs and pharmacies;

 Basic training and educational materials are on site, but volunteers are encouraged to bring new materials as well.